michael2012z/BitBible/markdown/KJV/files/2Chr.md

 5. Also he built Beth–horon the upper, and Beth–horon the nether, fenced cities, with walls, gates, and bars;

-6. And Baalath, and all the store cities that Solomon had, and all the chariot cities, and the cities of the horsemen, and all that Solomon desired to build in Jerusalem, and in Lebanon, and throughout all the land of his dominion.all that…: Heb. all the desire of Solomon which he desired to build
+6. And Baalath, and all the store cities that Solomon had, and all the chariot cities, and the cities of the horsemen, and all that Solomon desired to build in Jerusalem, and in Lebanon, and throughout all the land of his dominion.

 7. As for all the people that were left of the Hittites, and the Amorites, and the Perizzites, and the Hivites, and the Jebusites, which were not of Israel,